Big Brother 3 (American season): Future appearances

 Danielle Reyes and Marcellas Reynolds returned for Big Brother: All Stars.
 Lisa Donahue was also a candidate for All Stars, but was not selected.
 Josh Feinberg made a brief appearance on All Stars for a Head of Household competition.
 Amy Crews returned for Big Brother 10 to host a food competition along with other Big Brother alumni.
 Danielle Reyes also made a brief appearance on Big Brother 11 to share her thoughts on the season.
 Reyes as well as Donahue made a brief cameo on the premiere of Big Brother 20, where they were both seen in the audience.
+Reyes also made brief appearances during the premiere and finale episodes of Big Brother 25.
+Reyes also competed on the Christmas spin-off Big Brother Reindeer Games.

+In 2025, Danielle Reyes competed on the third season of the Peacock reality TV series The Traitors.

 Summary

-On Day 1, the twelve original HouseGuests entered the Big Brother house.
-That night, the HouseGuests participated in their first food competition, in which they entered the backyard to find a table full of groceries and twelve shopping bags.
+On Day 1, twelve HouseGuests entered the Big Brother house.
+That night, they participated in their first food competition, in which they entered the backyard to find a table full of groceries and twelve shopping bags.
 There were also three trees in the yard, each with two nests on them.
-HouseGuests were given ninety seconds to fill their bag up with groceries, find a partner, and get into a nest with that partner.
-If they successfully completed the competition, they would get to keep their groceries for the week; the group won the competition.
-Upon completing the competition, the HouseGuests learned that there was a second part of the competition.
-It was revealed that the last pair remaining in their nest with the groceries would win $3,000 for each week that they both remained in the house, giving them a potential total of $30,000.
-The week that one of them was evicted from the house, the prize would stop growing.
-The competition lasted more than four and a half hours, with Jason and Lori being the eventual winners.
-On Day 2, HouseGuests competed in the "Wheel of First Impressions" Head of Household competition, in which HouseGuests were given a stack of cards with descriptions on them and a wheel with the HouseGuests names on it.
+HouseGuests were given ninety seconds to fill their bag with groceries, find a partner, and get into a nest with that partner.
+If they completed the competition, they kept their groceries for the week; the group won.
+Upon completing the competition, the HouseGuests learned that the last pair remaining in their nest with the groceries would win $3,000 for each week that they both remained in the house, giving them a potential total of $30,000.
+The week that one of them was evicted, the prize would stop growing.
+The competition lasted more than four and a half hours, with Jason and Lori winning.
+On Day 2, HouseGuests competed in the "Wheel of First Impressions" Head of Household competition, in which HouseGuests were given a stack of cards with descriptions on them and a wheel with the HouseGuests’ names on it.
 One at a time, a HouseGuest would take a card and state which HouseGuest they felt the card best described; they would then take another card and do the same.
-The wheel would then be spun, and the HouseGuest whose name the wheel landed on had to eliminate one of the two selected HouseGuests from the game.
-When only two HouseGuests remained in the competition, the eliminated players would vote for which of the two they would most like to see win Head of Household.
-Lisa was the winner of the competition.
+The wheel would then be spun, and the HouseGuest whose name the wheel landed on had to eliminate one of the two selected HouseGuests.
+When only two HouseGuests remained, the eliminated players would vote for which of the two they would like to see win Head of Household.
+Lisa won.